MEH4231/TF2maps/README.md

 Anybody can use this for a map download for a server.

-If a new map is added you will need to copy the link again to get it.
+If a new map is added there is no need to redo the link.

 For a map suggestion dm MEH !#0931 on discord.